Step Two: Manage Items Together

 That is hard, and I completely understand how you feel if you’re going through that situation.

-And I’m not going to lie, this takes a lot of effort.
+And I’m not going to lie; this takes a lot of effort.
 It takes a lot of mental preparation.
 It takes a lot of failing and doing it over again.
 You’re not always going to respond ideally every time, and that’s okay.

-But you want to make it a goal to think before you speak, and to make sure that you are acting back to your spouse in a way that has the long-term goal of saving your marriage.
+But you want to make it a goal to think before you speak and to make sure that you are acting back to your spouse in a way that has the long-term goal of saving your marriage.